Virtual Trading Project for Economics of Derivatives 646

 5.

-Your project deliverables due December 17 are:
+Your project deliverables due at the end of Week 15 are:

 • Appropriate virtual account (e.g., Plus500) printouts or screenshots (in pdf, xps, xlsx, jpeg or other common electronic format readable on a Windows-based computer) of brokerage-based documents verifying all of your trades in the second period.
 It is recommended that students practice creating such documents during their first three days of trading.
 These files might be considered to be an appendix to your management report.